ISLAND VIEW MEDIA

-Chianese, an Emeritus Professor at California State University, Northridge, taught in the English Department for forty years (1969-2008).
+Chianese, an Emeritus Professor at California State University, Northridge, taught in the English Department for forty years (1969-2009).
 He developed numerous interdisciplinary courses, linking literature and the humanities with areas such as history, art, sociology, psychology, ecology, religious studies, and philosophy.
+He was awarded the university-wide Outstanding Faculty Award in 2003.
 He was a founding faculty of what would become California State University Channel Islands.

-Chianese has won four Fulbright scholar and senior specialist grants, to Bulgaria and China, teaching environmental literature, and is a Fulbright reviewer.
-He won the Mitchell prize for Sustainable Strategies for the Future in 1979.
+He won a Mitchell Prize for Sustainable Strategies for the Future in 1979.
 He has developed student assessment materials through a Rand Corporation project.

 Over the last fifteen years he has organized symposia linking literature and the arts with science at the annual meetings of the hundred-year-old American Association for the Advancement of Science, Pacific Division.
 He is the only non-scientist President of this organization.
-He co-curated an exhibition of “Art Inspired by Science” in 2010, and in 2012 the AAAS-PD published his book on the works in the exhibit, Art Inspired by Science.
+He co-curated an exhibition of “Art Inspired by Science” in 2010, and in 2012 the AAAS-PD published his book Art Inspired by Science, interpreting the works in the exhibit.

-He is currently a columnist for the American Scientist magazine.
+He is a columnist for the American Scientist magazine.

 Chianese has published scholarly articles, advocacy essays, and numerous poems, which he often illustrates.
 He publishes book-length collections of his poetry often with original photographs and the work of local artists.

 Originally from Trenton, New Jersey, Chianese (b.
-1942) lives in Ventura, California with Paula, his partner for 50 years; they have two children and four grandchildren.
-He is an active volunteer in enviromental and arts organizations.
+1942) lives in Ventura, California with Paula, his partner since 1964; they have two children and four grandchildren.
+He is an active volunteer in environmental and arts organizations.